MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hybrid-meetings-device-select.md

 ### Display count

-An enhanced room requires that the display is either a single wide-aspect ratio display or a blended combination of displays that can achieve the effect of being a single display when seen by in-room meeting participants.
+A hybrid-optimized room requires that the display is either a single wide-aspect ratio display or a blended combination of displays that can achieve the effect of being a single display when seen by in-room meeting participants.

 ### Display options